fstarred/arcade-hacks/ffight/README.md

 ...
 ```

-Everytime an enemy spawn in the fight, a free ram **slot** of 0xC0 bytes is booked for managing enemy's data, such as animation, position, etc.
+Everytime an enemy spawn in the fight, a free ram **slot** of 0xC0 bytes is booked for managing enemy's data, such as animation, position, energy, etc.

-Here's an example of slot's map address:
+Here's an example of slot's available address list:

 ```
 1. 0xff8fe8